input-output-hk/jormungandr/doc/quickstart/02_passive_node.md

       P2P service.
 This is the public address that will be distributed to other peers of the network that may find interest in participating to the blockchain dissemination with the node.
-    - `topics_of_interests`: The dissemination topics this node is interested to hear about:
+    - `topics_of_interest`: The dissemination topics this node is interested to hear about:
       - `messages`: Transactions and other ledger entries.
         Typical setting for a non-mining node: `low`.
 For a stakepool: `high`;
       - `blocks`: Notifications about new blocks.